I’m Michele aka The Crafty Tipster.

 Surrounded by Creativity & Art

-My great-grandmother was also a master with a sewing needle and crochet thread.
-She went to grade school in Germany.
+My German great-grandmother was also a master with a sewing needle and crochet thread.
 In order to graduate she had to be able to embroider.
 We have two of her pieces.
 You can see the progression of skills from one to the other.
-The ‘graduation’ piece is so perfectly done, it’s hard to believe it wasn’t done with a computer.
+The ‘graduation’ piece is so perfectly done, it’s hard to believe it wasn’t done with a computerized-sewing machine.
 We also have several of her doilies and antimacassars.
 Her crochet is every bit as perfect as her embroidery.

-Oh, and if all that maternal inspiration wasn’t enough, my grandfather made the most beautiful string art.
-He and his father had run a small fishing tackle store.
-They made their own rods with silk threads.
+Oh, and if all that maternal inspiration wasn’t enough, my grandfather made the most beautiful string art with silk threads.
+The threads were originally used to make fishing rods that my grandfather and his father sold at their small fishing tackle store.
 When the shop closed, he had a large stash of thread left.
 He came up with the most beautiful way to use them and turn them into art.
 He used a Spirograph to design his pieces and wound all of those wonderful silk threads around itty bitty nails.
-And, he made stunning Christmas ornaments where you pin in a series of beads into a styrofoam ball.
+And, he made stunning Christmas ornaments by pinning beads into styrofoam balls to create designs and patterns.
 He used all sort of beads, velvet ribbon and lace and his pieces are amazing.
 Some were kits from Lee Wards and others were his own designs.
-If that wasn’t enough, he liked to needlepoint and had done some photography and hand-colored photos too.
+If that wasn’t enough, he liked to needlepoint and had done some photography with hand-colored photos too.

 With all that going on around me, is it any wonder that I would find the thing that gives me the most pleasure would be creating things from pieces of string and yarn?